Orthotylus marginalis

-Orthotylus marginalis is a species of stinkbugs from Miridae family that can be found throughout Europe (except for Liechtenstein and various European islands). then east across the Palearctic to Central Asia and Siberia.
+Orthotylus marginalis is a species of stinkbugs from the Miridae family that can be found throughout Europe (except for Liechtenstein and various European islands). then east across the Palearctic to Central Asia and Siberia.

 Description

 Adults are 6 mm long, and are green coloured.
 Their upper surface is covered with dense pale hairs, with brownish antennas.

 Ecology

 The species members feed on alder, apple trees, currant, sloe, sallow, and willows.
 Adults feed on Aphididae, Tetranychidae, and Psyllidae.
 In some cases, they also feed on plants of pear trees, causing the pears to have stoney pits, among other damages.